-In the case of persistent behavioural problems, parents/carers will be informed.
+In the case of persistent behavioural problems then the parents will be informed.

 Extreme behaviour does present itself in school from time to time.
 It is the responsibility of all members of staff to deal appropriately and consistently with unacceptable behaviour.